A Deep Dive into Japan’s Love Affair with the Bean

 - Don’t rush.
 Drinking coffee is seen as a moment of pause, not speed.

-Many Japanese cafés focus on latte art, seasonal menus, and precise brewing methods, reflecting a national appreciation for craft and care.
+Many Japanese cafés focus on latte art, seasonal menus, and precise brewing methods.

 Modern Coffee Culture in Japan: A Blend of Old and New